Baja Forecast and Guide Links:

 The El Norte winds in the early morning are fairly steady winds but as the day progresses they sometimes become very gusty or shifty or very weak near shore.
 This is especially true at La Ventana and especially at El Sargento north of La Ventana.
 While Los Barriles typically has steadier winds during a strong El Norte.

-El Sargento is very exposed to this evict while nearby mountains protect Los Barriles.
+El Sargento is very exposed to this effect while nearby mountains protect Los Barriles.
+La Ventana, being further from the mountains sees this effect as WNW winds blow down the arroyo in random bursts using the N. winds away from shore.
 In the morning look to the north and if you see any clouds streaming from the NW rather than the North be ready for a difficult day.
+This is especially true if you see nearby flags sometimes switch from N. to WNW.